Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 Focus on deeper runs and pools where trout tend to school up during colder months.

-Trout on many rivers will also migrate from the shallow headwaters down river sometimes over 20 miles to winter over in larger pools.
+Trout on many rivers will also migrate from the shallow headwaters down the river, sometimes over twenty miles, to winter over in larger pools.

-Guide Tips and Techniques for Winter Fly Fishing
+Guide Tips and Techniques For Fly Fishing In Winter

-Here are some winter fly fishing tips from our guides that will help you catch more brown trout and rainbow trout.
+Here are some winter fishing tips from our guides that will help you catch more brown trout, and rainbow trout, brook trout, and steelhead.

 - Experiment with different retrieves to test which speeds work best for triggering strikes from the fish in cold weather conditions.

-- Tailwater fisheries are often the best places for fly fishers to catch more trout due to more constant temperature.
+- Tailwater fisheries are often the best places for fly fishers to catch more trout due to the constant temperature.
 Tailwater trout feed more here than on the coldest trout streams.

 - Tailwater Rivers are also the best chance for dry fly fishing.